BlueAndi/Pixelix/doc/PLUGINS.md

 If MQTT is built in and enabled, it will support Home Assistant MQTT discovery.

-## ThreeIconPlugin
+## MultiIconPlugin
-The ThreeIconPlugin shows three icons on the display.\
+The MultiIconPlugin shows multiple icons on the display.\
-Each icon can be set separately via the [REST API](https://app.swaggerhub.com/apis/BlueAndi/Pixelix/1.4.0#/ThreeIconPlugin).
+Each icon can be set separately via the [REST API](https://app.swaggerhub.com/apis/BlueAndi/Pixelix/1.4.0#/MultiIconPlugin).

 # Dedicated plugins
 Dedicated plugins are plugins which only serves one single purpose thy are only internally configurable.